STAND. COM. REP. NO. 329

 begs leave to report as follows:

 As affirmed by the record of votes of the members of your Committee on Labor & Public Employment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 389, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 389, H.D.
-1, and be referred to your Committee on Finance.
+No. 684, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 684, H.D.
+1, and be referred to the Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Labor & Public Employment,